Royal Fusiliers: Russian Civil War

 The 45th and 46th Battalions of the Royal Fusiliers were part of the North Russia Relief Force, which landed in early 1919 to support the withdrawal of international forces assisting "White" (anti-Bolshevik) Russian forces during the Russian Civil War.
 The understrength 45th Battalion was composed mainly of former members of the Australian Imperial Force – many of them veterans of the Western Front – who had volunteered for service in Russia.

+Interwar

+The 3rd and 4th Battalions were disbanded at Aldershot on 15 July 1922.
+The London Regiment having fallen into abeyance, the 1st–4th Londons reverted to their Royal Fusiluers affiliation.
+When the London Regiment was formally abolished they became the 8th (1st City of London), 9th (2nd City of London) and 10th (3rd City of London) Battalions (the 4th Londons had already been converted into 60th (City of London) Heavy Anti-Aircraft Regiment, Royal Artillery).
+In the period of rearmament before the outbreak of World War II, the 8th and 9th Battalions each formed a duplicate battalion (11th and 12th respectively) while 10th Battalion was converted into 69th (3rd City of London) Searchlight Regiment, Royal Artillery.

 Second World War

 For most of the Second World War, the 1st Battalion was part of the 17th Indian Infantry Brigade, 8th Indian Infantry Division.
 It served with them in the Italian Campaign.

 The 2nd Battalion was attached to the 12th Infantry Brigade, 4th Infantry Division and was sent to France in 1939 after the outbreak of war to join the British Expeditionary Force (BEF).
 In May 1940, it fought in the Battle of France and was forced to retreat to Dunkirk, where it was then evacuated from France.
 With the brigade and division, the battalion spent the next two years in the United Kingdom, before being sent overseas to fight in the Tunisia Campaign, part of the final stages of the North African Campaign.
 Alongside the 1st, 8th and 9th battalions, the 2nd Battalion also saw active service in the Italian Campaign from March 1944, in particular during the Battle of Monte Cassino, fighting later on the Gothic Line before being airlifted to fight in the Greek Civil War.

 The 8th and 9th Battalions, the two Territorial Army (TA) units, were part of the 1st London Infantry Brigade, attached to 1st London Infantry Division.
 These later became the 167th (London) Infantry Brigade and 56th (London) Infantry Division.
 Both battalions saw service in the final stages of the Tunisian campaign, where each suffered over 100 casualties in their first battle.
 In September 1943, both battalions were heavily involved in the landings at Salerno, as part of the Allied invasion of Italy, later crossing the Volturno Line, before, in December, being held up at the Winter Line.
 Both battalions then fought in the Battle of Monte Cassino and were sent to the Anzio beachhead in February 1944.